sammy007/open-ethereum-pool/README.md

 ### Notes

 Unlocking and payouts are sequential, 1st tx go, 2nd waiting for 1st to confirm and so on.
 You can disable that in code.
-Also, keep in mind that unlocking and payouts will be stopped in case of any backend or geth failure.
+Also, keep in mind that *unlocking and payouts will be stopped in case of any backend or geth failure*.
-You must restart module if you see such errors with *suspended* word, so I recommend to run unlocker and payouts in a separate processes.
+You must restart module if you see such errors with the word *suspended*; I recommend running unlocker and payouts in a separate processes.
 Don't run payouts and unlocker as part of mining node.

 ### Credits